seripap/HipsterIpsum/README.markdown

 Package Control will automatically keep Git up to date with the latest version.

 Report bugs here, and I will do my best to repair them (or better still - make the fix, and send me a pull request).

----

-If you have some problems or improvements with it, contact me via GitHub.